 That number did not surprise me as much as it probably should have, because I have heard a smaller version of this in real life.
 When my son came back from a short school trip years ago, he told me that one of the boys in his room packed a hotel towel in the morning.
 They were younger, so part of it may have been confusion, but my son told him the towels were there to use in the bathroom, not to take home.
 The boy insisted it was fine and packed it anyway.

 The rest of the 2026 list gets expensive quickly.
-Bathrobes came second, with 66% of hotel owners reporting that guests commonly take them, and Travel + Leisure quoted a Deluxe Holiday Homes travel expert saying guests sometimes think robes are free, although “that’s never true” and they can cost hotels at least $50 each.
+Bathrobes came second, with approximately 66% of respondents identifying them as commonly taken.
+Travel + Leisure quoted a Deluxe Holiday Homes travel expert saying guests sometimes think robes are free, although they aren’t, and that a robe can cost a hotel at least $50.

-Forbes, reporting on the same Deluxe Holiday Homes survey, continued the list with pillows, hair dryers, pens, dishes, and remote controls.
-Pillows were reported missing by nearly one in three hotel staff members, while more than a quarter of survey participants said hair dryers are regularly taken.
+The remaining items in the top ten were pillows, hair dryers, pens, dishes, and remote controls.
+Pillows were identified by nearly one in three respondents, while more than a quarter included hair dryers.
 Pens may sit closer to the “freebie” category for many guests; dishes and remote controls are harder to explain that way.

 4-Star Hotel vs 5-Star Hotel Theft: What Changes?

 The strongest source I found for the luxury hotel angle is the Wellness Heaven hotel theft study.
-It surveyed 1,376 hotel managers and compared theft reports from 4-star and 5-star hotels.
+The survey was conducted in September and October 2023 and published on January 15, 2024.

-The basic list includes the common items: towels and bathrobes were stolen most often, followed by hangers, pens, cosmetics, batteries, cutlery, artwork, tablets, blankets, pillows, dishes, coffee machines, remote controls, light bulbs, hair dryers, televisions, mattresses, telephones, curtains, lamps, and bathroom fixtures.
+The basic list includes many familiar items.
+Towels and bathrobes were reported most often, followed by hangers, pens, cosmetics, batteries, cutlery, artwork, tablets, blankets, pillows, dishes, coffee machines, remote controls, light bulbs, hair dryers, televisions, mattresses, telephones, curtains, lamps, and bathroom fixtures.

 But the difference between 4-star and 5-star hotels is where the study becomes more interesting.
 Four-star hotels reported more theft of practical items such as towels, hangers, batteries, remote controls, and toilet paper.
 Five-star hotels reported more theft of expensive items, including tablets, artwork, televisions, coffee machines, mattresses, and blankets.

-The numbers are striking – or, again, they are to me (because I did not expect stealing at 5-star hotels, let alone the items – and wait until you see the truly weird items stolen that I am including in the next section).
-According to the study, tablet computers were stolen 6 times more often in 5-star hotels than in 4-star hotels.
-Mattresses were 5.4 times more likely to disappear from 5-star hotels.
-Televisions were 4.9 times more likely, coffee machines 4.8 times more likely, and artwork 4.3 times more likely to be stolen from 5-star hotels.
+The numbers are striking – or, again, they are to me, because I did not expect stealing at 5-star hotels, let alone these items.
+According to the study, tablet computers were reported stolen 6 times more often in 5-star hotels than in 4-star hotels.
+Mattresses were 5.4 times more likely to be reported stolen from 5-star hotels.
+Televisions were 4.9 times more likely, coffee machines 4.8 times more likely, and artwork 4.3 times more likely.

 The mattress detail is probably the one that made me stop.
-Wellness Heaven says 11.8% of 5-star hotel managers reported mattress theft, compared with 2.2% of 4-star hotel managers.
-The study also notes that at least 91 hoteliers reported mattress theft in the survey, which means this was not just one strange story repeated online.
+Wellness Heaven says 11.8% of the surveyed 5-star hotel managers reported mattress theft, compared with 2.2% of the 4-star hotel managers.
+In total, 91 hoteliers included mattresses among the stolen items reported at their properties.

-Wellness Heaven also found that some items are rising compared with its 2019 survey.
-Coffee maker theft increased from 6.9% to 11.4%, mattress theft from 4.2% to 6.6%, and tablet theft from 12% to 18.3%.
-Mini fridges also appeared as a newer stolen item, with 3.3% of surveyed hoteliers reporting theft of the device.
-That is another interesting finding – it shows that luxury hotel theft is not only about old towel-and-robe habits; some guests are apparently getting more ambitious.
+The study also compared the findings with its 2019 survey.
+Reports of coffee maker theft increased from 6.9% to 11.4%, mattress theft from 4.2% to 6.6%, and tablet theft from 12% to 18.3%.
+Mini fridges also appeared as a newer stolen item, with 3.3% of surveyed hoteliers reporting their theft.

 Weird Things Stolen From Hotels

-This was, for me, the most surprising part of the Wellness Heaven study and its findings.
+This was, for me, the most surprising part of the Wellness Heaven study.

-One Italian hotel manager reported that three men in overalls carried a grand piano out of the lobby and it never reappeared.
+One Italian hotel manager reported that three unknown men in overalls carried a grand piano out of the lobby.
+It never reappeared.

 The same study mentions bathroom fittings, a rain shower head, a massage table, a hi-fi system from a spa area, sauna benches, room numbers, a stuffed boar’s head, and flower arrangements.